Driving technological change at one of Canada’s oldest banks

 Sharon Ritchie, MBA '99

-Despite having no post-secondary education, Ritchie was being offered increasingly more senior jobs at her branch until, in 1996, she was asked to take a temporary position at RBC’s head office.
+Despite having no post-secondary education, Ritchie was being offered increasingly more senior jobs at her branch until, in 1996, she was asked to take a position at RBC’s head office.

 “I was apprehensive,” she says.
 “I knew what I was doing at the branch.
 Head office seemed like a big black hole and I didn’t know what it would be like.”